5 Genius Flat Iron Hacks You Need to Try

 5. Streamline Your Makeup Bag

 Depot makeup by placing a piece of wax paper over your flat iron.
 Add the makeup compact, let it heat for one minute, then pop the warm makeup out.
-Place it onto a magnetic palette, such as the Large Z Palette ($10, Ulta).
+Place it onto a magnetic palette, such as the Make Up Forever Artist Color Refillable Makeup Palette ($2, Sephora).
 This way, you can keep all your favorite beauty products together on one palette.

 Now that you know all the surprising ways your flat iron can be used, you'll wonder why you've only been using it to straighten your hair all this time.